1994 Group: Governance and management structure

 The chair was assisted by a Chair's Advisory Group (CAG) elected from the board for a three-year period of office (initial membership was staggered to ensure a rolling change of membership).
 The CAG met on four occasions each year.
 CAG members had a general brief for assisting the chair in the development of all areas of group policy (including management of the relationship with the Policy Groups).
 The CAG had a central role in the development of relationships with government, funding bodies, and HE stakeholder organisations.

 Policy groups

 The 1994 Group had three high-level Policy Groups that met three times a year to discuss longer-term strategy and policy issues.
 The 1994 Group's Student Experience Policy Group aimed to identify the key issues surrounding student experience in the HE sector, defining the 1994 Group's own position in this context, and identifying potential areas for research and activity in the future.
 The Research and Enterprise Policy Group aimed to strengthen the research carried out by its members by investigating funding and other issues.
 The Strategic Planning and Resources Policy Group developed policies and guidelines in response legislative and financial changes affecting the group's members.

-Unions 94

-Established in 2006, Unions 94 was a loose coalition of students' unions within the 1994 Group.